maarten-dp/arcade-curtains/README.md

 ### Creating a Scene

-Scenes are the basis of this library, and when using it, every game needs at least one.
+Scenes are the basis of this library, and when using curtains, every game needs at least one.

 Once you've defined your Curtains instance, you can add a scene to it.
 But to be able to do this, you will have to subclass the `BaseScene` class provided by `arcade-curtains` and overload the setup method.
 In the setup method you can run all code that is making sprites, spritelists and linking your handlers.